Rahmehdaraghmeh/SeniorProject/README.md

-##smartparking
+<h1>Car-Parking</h1>
-With the growing number of cars on the road, several challenges are becoming increasingly apparent.
-Many individuals are finding it difficult to secure satisfactory parking, while others struggle to park their vehicles efficiently.
-To mitigate these issues, engineers have been working on innovative solutions.
+In conjunction with escalating car numbers, several challenges become more noticeable.
+In the day-to-day lives of individuals, some are struggling to discover satisfying parking.
+Others are suffering to park their cars by themselves effectively.
+For this reason, a lot of problem-solving engineers were working to reduce the effects of these difficulties.

-This project presents a smart parking system designed to streamline the parking process.
-The smart parking application serves as a guide for drivers looking to find suitable parking spots.
-It displays the number of available spaces in parking areas registered with the application, which are shown on a Google map.
-The parking facilities are equipped with an infrastructure that detects the number of empty spots.
+In this project, a supportive system implemented with the aim of enhancing the parking process.
+This innovative system helps users find available parking spots by displaying the number of empty spaces in registered parking areas on a Google map.
+The system includes a prototype car that can be controlled via the application to navigate and park automatically.

-The application also includes a feature to control the movements of a prototype car in four directions, guiding it to the desired parking spot.
-The car model is capable of parking itself automatically through an auto-park option in the app.
-This auto-parking functionality is made possible by a combination of components, including an Arduino, reed switch, ultrasonic sensors, and DC motors.
-The reed switch detects the presence of parking spaces, and the ultrasonic sensors on both sides take precise measurements to identify the optimal spot.
-If no suitable space is available, the car model continues moving forward in search of one.
+<h2>Key Features:</h2>

-The system offers several ##key features:
+Real-Time Parking Availability: Displays the number of available parking spots on a Google map.

-Real-Time Parking Information: Displays the number of available parking spots on a Google map.
+Auto-Park Functionality: The prototype car can be directed to park itself automatically using the app.
-Auto-Parking Capability: The prototype car can be instructed to park itself automatically using the app.
+Advanced Sensors and Control: Utilizes Arduino, reed switches, ultrasonic sensors, and DC motors to detect parking spaces and control the car's movements.
-Advanced Sensor Integration: Combines Arduino, reed switches, ultrasonic sensors, and DC motors to detect parking spaces and control the car's movements.
+The system's infrastructure is designed to detect and measure empty parking spots accurately.
+The ultrasonic sensors and reed switches work together to identify suitable parking spaces, allowing the prototype car to navigate and park itself efficiently.

-This project not only showcases my expertise in developing practical solutions but also illustrates my ability to integrate technology with real-world applications to tackle common urban challenges.
+This project not only highlights my skills in developing practical solutions but also demonstrates my ability to integrate technology with real-world applications to address common urban challenges.